Work, travels in connection with work and working from home

 Keep a distance to others

-The workplace should facilitate for a distance between employees of at least one metres at all times.
-Depending on the area available, considerations should be made as to how many persons can be present.
+A distance between employees of at least one meter should be facilitated at all times at the workplace Depending on the area available, considerations should be made as to how many persons can be present.
 Flexible working hours should be facilitated in order to reduce contact between people, and efforts should be made to ensure that the same persons are present on the same shifts or teams.

 Maintain good hand hygiene and routines for cleaning